 Our Center has to its credit, over 500 articles in peer-reviewed journals including Nature Neuroscience, Nature Medicine, Nature Reviews Neuroscience, Annals of Neurology, PNAS, and Journal of Neuroscience.
-These articles have been cited over 25,000 times according to Citation Index.
-In addition, Center staff have authored or edited more than half a dozen books including Spinal Cord Compression, the definitive work on the subject; Diseases of the Spine and Spinal Cord, and The Axon.
+These articles have been cited over 30,000 times according to Citation Index.
+In addition, our staff have authored or edited more than half a dozen books including Spinal Cord Compression, the definitive work on the subject; Diseases of the Spine and Spinal Cord, and The Axon.
 We are currently engaged in major collaborations with investigators in England, Germany, The Netherlands, China, and Japan.

 Our multidisciplinary team of scientists includes molecular cell biologists, physiologists, pharmacologists, stem cell biologists, computational neuroscientists, and clinicians who collaborate closely and move back and forth between the laboratory and the clinic as they conduct rigorous investigations in experimental models and human disease.
 Open doors and teamwork are the rule.
-The team includes PhD and MD-PhD students, and other trainees who are preparing to become the next-generation researchers of CNS plasticity and recovery of function in SCI, MS and related disorders.
-Our scientists have received numerous awards and accolades; organize and chair scientific workshops and symposia, and frequently lecture world-wide.
+Our team includes PhD and MD-PhD students, and other trainees who are preparing to become the next-generation researchers of CNS plasticity and recovery of function in SCI, MS and related disorders.
+Our scientists have received numerous accolades; organize and chair scientific workshops and symposia, and frequently lecture world-wide.

 Stephen G. Waxman, MD, PhD